karolinepauls/scrolly-wrappy/README.md

     lein clean

-To create a production build run:
+To build a figwheel-less demo, run:

-    lein do clean, cljsbuild once min
+    lein do clean, cljsbuild once static-demo

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.